clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 Added section rebel readline for a feature rich command line REPL, including install, customisation and major features.

-[Configuring a REPL on starutup for deps.edn projects](https://practicalli.github.io/clojure/repl-driven-development/configure-repl-startup.html), examples of using `dev/user.clj` to require namespaces, call functions and manage component lifecycle services (mount, component, integrant, etc.).
+[Configuring a REPL on startup for deps.edn projects](https://practicalli.github.io/clojure/repl-driven-development/configure-repl-startup.html), examples of using `dev/user.clj` to require namespaces, call functions and manage component lifecycle services (mount, component, integrant, etc.).

 #### Clojure deps.edn updates
 - Using REBL from Emacs CIDER using nREBL middleware, alias and configuration
-- Add example of a local Artifatory instance for a repository provider
+- Add example of a local Artifactory instance for a repository provider
 - `:dev` alias - used to configure the Clojure repl automatically on startup by evaluating the content of `dev/user.clj`
 - Update of dependency versions in the `deps.edn` file with depot
 - Update unit testing aliases, add separate expectation aliases.